 In CNC machining, the 3D model often contains all dimensions needed for manufacturing.
 Therefore, you should only include critical threading information and critical inspection dimensions on your mechanical drawing.

-Tip #2: Add Hole Tapping Needs to Your Drawing, Including Thread Size and Depth
+Tip 2: Add Hole Tapping Needs to Your Drawing

 It is often hard to measure thread depth exactly.
 Therefore, you should always tread the depth call-out as a minimum.